Regional Overview: Seven States, No Single Pattern

 Georgia

-• Georgia First Amendment Foundation: Open government advocacy and legal resources
+• The Georgia First Amendment Foundation provides open government advocacy and legal resources

-• Georgia Press Association: Newspaper coalition for media access campaigns
+• The Georgia Press Association is a newspaper coalition for media access campaigns

-• Target secondary cities: Augusta, Columbus, and Macon have stayed open—build coalitions there
+• Augusta, Columbus, and Macon have stayed open—build coalitions there before they face pressure to change

-• Suburban Atlanta focus: Cobb, DeKalb, and Gwinnett have partial encryption—push for transparency
+• Cobb, DeKalb, and Gwinnett counties have partial encryption—push for transparency in suburban Atlanta

 Georgia resources